MarceloLandaverde/udacity_lab1/README.md

 On the other hand when running the HyperDrive we really had to specify (by using the 'train.py' script) which specific algorithm we want to test.
 The hyperdrive helps us though to automate testing different  parameters within the selected model; nevertheless this parameters have to be specified from us.

-In a more generic way you could say that the difference between HyperDrive and AutoML is that HyperDrive focuses on automation of choosing parameters for the selected model; while AutoML focuses on automating the main ML tasks , i.e.: Feature Engineering, Hyperparameter  selection, training and tuning.
+In a more generic way you could say that the difference between HyperDrive and AutoML is that HyperDrive focuses on automation of choosing parameters for the selected model; while AutoML focuses on automating the main ML tasks , i.e.:

+-   Feature Engineering
+-   Hyperparameter selection
+-   Training
+-   Tuning

 ## Future work
 In the future it would be interesting to do some additional adjustments to see the outputs of the experiments.
 Here a couple of ideas or possibilities: